peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README.md

-# Header Login Module
+# External Header Login Module

+1. Deploy the `oak-auth-external` bundle to Sling9.
+This is not provided by default in Sling.

-1. Deploy this bundle.
+2. Deploy this project (External Header Login Module).

 ```
 $ mvn clean install sling:install
 ```

-2. Log into the [Apache Sling Configuration Console](org.apache.felix.jaas.Configuration.factory) and create a configuration for the _Apache Felix JAAS Configuration Factory_ (org.apache.felix.jaas.Configuration.factory).
+3. Log into the [Apache Sling Configuration Console](org.apache.felix.jaas.Configuration.factory) and create a configuration for the _Apache Felix JAAS Configuration Factory_ (org.apache.felix.jaas.Configuration.factory).

    * Control Flag (jaas.controlFlag) = Sufficient